-Looking for a new vinyasa yoga teacher?
 Eddie Modestini, a longtime student of K. Pattabhi Jois and B.K.S.
-Iyengar who leads YJ’s online course, Vinyasa 101: The Fundamentals of Flow, reveals the 3 key traits that qualified teachers should have to ensure a fun, safe, and enlightening flow class.
+Iyengar who leads YJ’s online course, Vinyasa 101: The Fundamentals of Flow, breaks down the 3 traits to look for in a vinyasa yoga teacher.
 (Sign up for this essential guide to vinyasa yoga HERE.)

 1. Someone with the proper training.